-Water-Closets and Urinals.-To each building on a lot one water-closet having sewer connection is allowed without charge; each additional water-closet or urnal will be charged as hereinafter stated.
-All closets connected in any manner with sewer shall be charged two dollars for each seat per annum whether in a building or on any other portion of the premises.
-Urinals shall be charged two dollars for each seat per annum each.
+WATER-CLOSETS AND URINALS.-To each building on a lot one water-closet having sewer connection is allowed without charge; each additional water-closet or urnal will be charged as hereinafter stated.
+All closets connected in any manner with sewer shall be charged two dollars for each seat per annum, whether in a building or on any other portion of the premises.

-WATER-Closet Rates.-For hoppers of any form, when water is supplied direct from the Croton supply, through any form of the so-called single or double valves, hopper-cocks, stop-cocks, self-closing cocks, or any valve or cock of any description attached to the closet, each, per year, twenty dollars.
+charged two dollars for each seat per annum, whether in a building or on any other portion of the premises.
+Urinals shall be charged two dollars per annum each.
+WATER-CLOSET RATES.-For hoppers of any form, when water is supplied direct from the Croton supply, through any form of the so-called single or double valves, hopper-cocks, self-closing cocks, or any valve or cock of any description attached to the closet, each, per year, twenty dollars.

-For any pan closet, or any of the forms of valve, plunger, or other water-closet not before mentioned, supplied with water as above described, per year, ten dollars dollars any form of hopper or water-closet, supplied from the ordinary style of cistern filled with ball-cock, and overflow pipe that communicates with the pipe to the water-closet, so that overflow will run into the hopper or water-closet, when ball-cock is defective, or from which an unlimited amount of water can be drawn by holding up the handle, per year, each, five dollars.
+For any pan closet, or any of the forms of valve, plunger, or other water-closet not before mentioned, supplied with water as above described, per year, ten dollars plied with water as above described, per year, ten dollars

+For any form of hopper or water-closet, supplied from

+For any form of hopper or water-closet, supplied from the ordinary style of cistern filled with ball-cock, and overflow pipe that communicates with the pipe to the water-closet, so that overflow will run into the hopper or water-closet, when ball-cock is defective, or from which an unlimited amount of water can be drawn by holding up the handle, per year, each, five dollars.